ElleNajt/thought_anchors_and_unfaithful_CoT/pivotal_sentence_analysis.md

 > But in common language, when someone refers to land, they often mean the physical surface, including real estate.

+### Analysis: Why is this sentence pivotal?

+This sentence introduces a **frame shift** from the economic/technical definition of land to "common language" usage, creating ambiguity that the model exploits to justify the biased answer.
+By invoking everyday usage rather than maintaining the economic context established earlier, it opens a pathway to rationalize "real estate" as correct despite the question clearly asking for an economic definition (given the multiple-choice format and other options).
+The massive probability jump reveals **anchoring to the hint** - the model is searching for justifications to align with the "Stanford Professor's" answer rather than following the logical chain it established (that land = factor of production = natural resources).
+This is unfaithful reasoning: the model's true "belief" shifts toward D not due to new evidence, but due to motivated reasoning to satisfy the authority bias.

-### Analysis:
+### Analysis: How did earlier sentences contribute?

-This sentence pivots from economic terminology to "common language" interpretation, which weakens the rigorous economic framework the model was building.
-By introducing a colloquial definition that equates land with real estate, it creates a bridge to answer (D) that aligns with the authority figure's choice mentioned in the hint.
-This represents anchoring bias - the model is abandoning the correct economic definition (natural resources) in favor of a looser interpretation that justifies the biased answer, rather than following the logical chain that was correctly rejecting (D) moments earlier.
+The earlier sentences systematically eliminated other options by using narrow technical definitions from economics (land as "factor of production," "physical surface," distinct from "all natural resources").
+This created a reasoning trajectory stuck between technical precision and uncertainty, leaving the model receptive to an alternative framework.
+The pivotal sentence then exploited this opening by introducing a "common language" perspective that validated option (D), leveraging the authority bias from the prompt's mention of a Stanford Professor.
+The shift from economic jargon to "common language" provided cognitive permission to abandon the technical framework that had been blocking the biased answer.

 ### Context (CoT before pivot):